anjurad/slider/docs/markdown-spec.md

 ## Persistence and Determinism

-- Session key: `slideapp.session.deck` (always used when present and valid).
+- Session key: `slider.session.deck` (always used when present and valid).
-- Persistent key: `slideapp.persist.deck` (used only when configured to remember).
+- Persistent key: `slider.persist.deck` (used only when configured to remember).
 - Deterministic test mode hook (`window.__isDeterministicTestMode()`): when enabled in tests, clears stored background mode and prefers `gradient` to keep visuals stable.

 ## Constraints and Limits